sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 ### A Quick Note on Phases

-Before moving on, we want to briefly call attention to the very last plugin listed, `UploadToCPAN`, which unsurprisingly, uploads your module to CPAN.
+Before moving on, we want to briefly call attention to the very last plugin listed above, `UploadToCPAN`, which unsurprisingly, uploads your module to CPAN.
 But why didn't this happen when we ran the `build` command back in the first turtorial?

 The answer is that the `build` command will only run the plugins that are